coq/coq/doc/sphinx/proof-engine/ltac.rst

    An untyped term, in |Ltac|, can contain references to hypotheses or to
    |Ltac| variables containing typed or untyped terms.
 An untyped term can be
-   type-checked using the function type_term whose argument is parsed as an untyped term and returns a well-typed term which can be used in tactics.
+   type checked using the function type_term whose argument is parsed as an untyped term and returns a well-typed term which can be used in tactics.

 Untyped terms built using :n:`uconstr :` can also be used as arguments to the